gwen001/s3-buckets-finder/README.md

-	--bucket	single bucket name or listing file --detect-region	Amazon only, try to automatically detect the region of the bucket --force-recurse	even if the bucket doesn't exist, the max-depth option will be applied (use this option at your own risk) --glue		characters used as a separator when concatenate all elements, default are: dash, dot and underscore -h, --help	print this help
+	--bucket	single bucket name or listing file --detect-region	Amazon only, try to automatically detect the region of the bucket --force-recurse	even if the bucket doesn't exist, the max-depth option will be applied (use this option at your own risk) --glue		characters used as a separator when concatenate all elements, default are: none, dash, dot and underscore -h, --help	print this help
 	--list		do no perform any test, simply list the generated permutations --max-depth	max depth of recursion, if a bucket is found, another level will be added (permutations are applied), default=1, ex: